MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/setup-powershell.md

  - Single node Windows Server 2019 Datacenter

 Before getting started, make sure you have satisfied all the prerequisites on the [system requirements](.\system-requirements.md) page.
 **We recommend having a 2-4 node Azure Stack HCI cluster.** If you don't have any of the above, follow instructions on the [Azure Stack HCI registration page](https://azure.microsoft.com/products/azure-stack/hci/hci-download/).

+[!IMPORTANT]
+When removing Azure Kubernetes Service on Azure Stack HCI, see [Remove Azure Kubernetes Service on Azure Stack HCI](#remove-azure-kubernetes-service-on-azure-stack-hci) and carefully follow the instructions.

 ## Step 1: Download and install the AksHci PowerShell module